 We estimate fair value as the amount at which an asset could be bought or sold, or a liability could be incurred or settled, in a current transaction between willing unrelated parties, other than in a forced or liquidation sale.
 If a quoted market price is available, the fair value is the product of the number of trading units multiplied by that market price.
 If a quoted market price is not available, the estimate of fair value considers prices for similar assets or similar liabilities and the results of valuation techniques to the extent available.
-Valuation techniques incorporate assumptions that market participants would use in their estimates of fair value.
-Refer to "Note 19, Fair Value of Financial Instruments" for more information on fair value measurements.
+Valuation techniques incorporate assumptions that market participants would use in their estimates of fair value measurements.